nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Electrochemical:** Pertaining to or involving interactions or processes that are mediated by electricity within chemical systems.

-### Expanded Definition and Usage\nElectrochemical biosensors play a crucial role in modern diagnostics and environmental monitoring due to their high specificity, sensitivity, and ability to provide real-time data.
+### Expanded Definition and Usage:
+Electrochemical biosensors play a crucial role in modern diagnostics and environmental monitoring due to their high specificity, sensitivity, and ability to provide real-time data.
 The integration of nanomaterials, such as carbon nanotubes and gold nanoparticles, enhances their sensitivity and reduces detection limits, making them valuable for monitoring low-concentration analytes.
 Additionally, their compact size and the possibility of miniaturization enable portable and wearable health monitoring devices, which are essential for continuous patient care and remote diagnostics.